Called To Mothering

 9. Put on a Puppet Show

-Once you’ve designed a theater, have your kids write a script for and perform their own show using hand puppets.
-You can even make your own puppets out of old socks or paper bags.
 Another idea is to find pictures of your favorite characters online and print them to the size of a finger width.
 Stick them on either your child’s fingers or your own and take turns playing different roles.

-10. Play board and card games
+10. Play Board and Card Games

 One of the things our family loves to do at least once a week is play a variety of board and card games.
 We’ve found many over the years that keep us entertained on an afternoon when we can’t go out.
 Some of our favorites are Clue Junior, Sushi Go, Bananagrams and Pictionary.